open5e/open5e/source/monsters/tome-of-beasts/M/mirager.rst

 charmed, grappled, or incapacitated to be kissed.
-A kiss hits automatically, does 21 (6d6) necrotic damage, and fills the mirager with an exultant rush of euphoria that has the same effect as a heroism spell lasting 1 minute.
+A kiss hits automatically, does 21 (6d6) necrotic damage, and fills the mirager with an exultant rush of euphoria that has the same effect as a :ref:`srd:heroism` spell lasting 1 minute.
 The creature that was kissed doesn’t notice that it took damage from the kiss unless it makes a successful DC 15 Wisdom (Perception) check.